Rachel's Divorce Pro

 The community ratio reflects how much of the original purchase price was paid off with community funds.
 That same ratio is then applied to the home's appreciation to determine the community's share of the gain.

-Worked Example: Bob & Alice
+Worked Example for Moore Marsden Calculation: Bob & Alice

 Bob buys a home in 2015 — before he meets Alice.
 They marry in 2017 and separate in 2023.
 Throughout the marriage, their combined income pays down the mortgage.
 Does Alice have a claim to the home even though she's never been on the title?